Last updated on: 20 October 2020

 - our contacts at our ‘Preferred Firms’ or referrers, professional advisors or others with whom we work in the context of our legal services

 - those with whom we work in the context of our Corporate Responsibility initiatives

-- attendees at events hosted by us or held at our offices
+- attendees and/or participants at events hosted by us either virtually or in person or held at our offices

 - those who submit enquiries through our website or whose details are otherwise entered into our client relationship management system

 4.1 We may use your information for the following purposes: